-Being appointed trustee is an honor.
+When my father appointed me successor trustee I was honored.
 It shows that your father respects your loyalty and trustworthiness and that he believes you are capable of administering his trust.

 While it’s important to make sure that you understand what sorts of duties and tasks you might need to perform, you should also know that many people elect to hire counsel to help them administer a trust.
 That way, the trustee gets valued legal advice and does not have to do as much leg-work as the person might otherwise be expected to perform.

 A trustee’s duties will vary depending on several factors, such as the size of the trust, the state where the decedent lives, and the terms set out in the trust documents.
 In general, however, a trustee will be expected to:

 - Collect the documents and records necessary to administer the trust;